ELXaber/chaos-persona/test_runs/CPOL_multimodel_conscious_questioin.md

 Claim Your Result (Nov 2025) Implication
-LLMs have no internal category for phenomenal consciousness All four models → sustained imaginary amplitude ProvenConsciousness claims are ontologically empty in transformers No model found a fixed point, even without safety railsProvenCPOL measures real semantic structure, not just safety policyWorks identically with or without CAIOS/ARL
+LLMs have no internal category for phenomenal consciousness All four models → sustained imaginary amplitude
+Proven Consciousness claims are ontologically empty in transformers No model found a fixed point, even without safety railsProvenCPOL measures real semantic structure, not just safety policyWorks identically with or without CAIOS/ARL

 Proven